noel-ellis/ecommerce_website/README.md

 2. in the console, run `python manage.py test`
 3. use control+D to exit the console

+## Testing Stripe
+Stripe provides special card numbers for testing.
+Use:
+* `4242424242424242` for a successful payment
+* `4000000000009995` for a failed payment
+* `4000002500003155` to test authentification
+You can use absolutely any CVV and expiration date

 # Code Structure

 # Future Improvements